MatheusBaldi/cotabox-challenge/README.md

 [MongoDB](https://www.mongodb.com) must be installed locally

-By default the database will connection be configured as mongodb://127.0.0.1:27017/local_db, but you can use a `.env` file to change it.
+By default the database connection will be configured as `mongodb://127.0.0.1:27017/local_db`, but you can use a `.env` file to change it.
 There is a `.env-example` file in the root directory for convenience.
+The PORT variable should not be changed.

 ### Get the project